Martin-Rudolph/cuDebye/README.md

 ## GENERAL INFORMATIONS

 - the source code will be uploaded soon
-- the source code was written and compiled for Microsoft Windows x64 using Microsoft Visual Studio 2015 and the Cuda Toolkit 8.0 from NVidia
+- the source code was written and compiled for **Microsoft Windows x64** using _Microsoft Visual Studio 2015_ and the _NVidia Cuda Toolkit 8.0_
--
+- programming language is _C++_ and _Cuda_
+- the usage is only recommended for the GTX and Titan Series

-Everything was tested on the following graphic processing units: GTX 970, GTX 980TI and GTX 1080.
+- the program was tested only on the following graphic processing units (GPU): GTX 970, GTX 980TI and GTX 1080
-Generally the usage is only recommended for the GTX and Titan Series.
+- the program can use only one GPU
+- **if the same GPU is used for display tasks, your screen will freeze during the calculation**, as the GPU

+##